-Financial aid eligibility is based on parental and/or student prior year income.
-If a family has unusual circumstances, regulations allow us the option to review the financial aid application.
+Financial aid eligibility is based on parental and/or student prior-prior year income.
+If a family has special circumstances, regulations allow us the option to review the financial aid application.
 Possible reasons for a special circumstance review include: unemployment, divorce, death of a spouse or parent, loss of child support, loss of Social Security benefits, or loss of other income benefits.
 The circumstance in question must be able to be documented and significantly change the ability to contribute.
 Appeals are typically a one-time exception.
 The documentation required will be determined on a case-by-case basis.
 Start the appeal process by completing the Appeal Special Circumstances form.
 The financial aid administrator’s decision on a special circumstance review is final.

 Student Loan Code of Conduct

 The Code of Conduct for Financial Aid prohibits: revenue sharing arrangements, most lender gifts to employees of the financial aid office and their family members with certain minimal exceptions, employees from receiving fees or other compensation for consulting with lenders, the institution from using award packaging or other methods to assign a first time borrower’s loan to a particular lender, the institution from delaying or refusing to certify any loan based on the borrower’s choice of a particular lender, the request or acceptance of any funds for private education loans in exchange for benefits to the lender, such as a preferred lender arrangement, and the institution from requesting or accepting assistance from any lender for call - center staffing or financial aid office staffing financial aid employees who serve on an advisory board for any lender from receiving any compensation or financial benefit for such service, other than reimbursement or reasonable expenses.
-The College annually notifies employees who have responsibility related to Title IV federal loans of the Code of Conduct for Financial Aid Personnel.
+The College annually notifies employees who have responsibilities related to Title IV federal loans of the Code of Conduct for Financial Aid Personnel.

 Withdraw From All Classes / Return of Title IV funds

 If a student will be withdrawing completely from a term, they must do so according to NHCC’s withdraw policies.
-The transaction must be completed in person, or via NHCC’s online system (E-Services).
-The withdrawal must be completed by the published deadlines and the student is responsible for understanding the impact of such action on their student account..
+The transaction must be completed via NHCC’s online system (E-Services).
+The withdrawal must be completed by the published deadlines and the student is responsible for understanding the impact of such action on their student account.
 The outcome of a complete withdrawal depends on when the withdrawal is initiated and the type of financial aid received.
 A complete withdrawal may also negatively affect academic progress.

 Financial aid recipients who completely withdraw from their period of enrollment or stop attending classes prior to the 60% point of their period of enrollment are subject to the federal Return of Title IV calculation for federal aid and the Minnesota Office of Higher Education (MHESO) refund calculation for Minnesota State Grant, SELF Loan, Child Care Grant, Safety Officer's Survivor's Grant, Indian Scholarship, ACHIEVE Scholarship, and Learn and Earn.
 The percentage of Title IV aid to be returned is equal to the number of calendar days remaining in the period of enrollment divided by the number of calendar days in the period of enrollment.
 Scheduled breaks of more than four consecutive days are excluded.
 Examples of both calculations are available in the Financial Aid Office.